-Changes to stats and values are calculated in the same way that stats themselves are calculated: all current increases and reductions to the change are applied, the change can never be less than zero, other minimums and maximums for the change are applied, and then the change is either added to the stat or value (if a bonus or gain) or subtracted from the stat or value (if a loss or penalty).

-Examples: Reductions to an Honor gain can never convert it into a loss, and increases to a Force penalty are ultimately reflected in Force being reduced.
+Changes to stats and values are calculated in the same way that stats themselves are calculated: all current increases and reductions to the change are applied, the change can never be less than zero, and then the change is either added to the stat or value (if a bonus or gain) or subtracted from the stat or value (if a loss or penalty).
+Example: reductions to an Honor gain can never convert it into a loss, and increases to a Force penalty are ultimately reflected in Force being reduced.